collectiveaccess/ProvidenceDocs/_source/usermanual/creating_records.rst

    :alt: New record
 *Fig 2.1: Creating a new object*

 When you create a new record, CollectiveAccess will take you to the Editor for the particular table and record type.
 Enter basic data about the record, such as the Title and Identifier and click on the Save button.
-After saving the new record additional left-hand navigation tabs, or Screens, will become available, as will the Inspector panel, a compact display of useful record information and navigation.
+After saving the new record additional left-hand navigation tabs, or Screens, will become available.

 .. figure:: ../_static/images/2_2.png
    :name: Edit